 The art of mapmaking itself was not at a sufficiently developed state at that time.
 The mapmakers of those days were still finding it difficult to pinpoint the accurate and exact location of a place for want of both its latitude and longitude.
 Rennell collected together the geographical data acquired by the British army columns on their campaigns and began to map all of India in 1765, subdividing the country according to the Mughal provinces (subahs), and six years after his retirement from the Company's service constructed the first approximately correct map of the subcontinent in 1783, though he called it the map of Hindoostan or the Mughal empire.
 Only a skeleton staff was placed at his disposal and the equipments were often very crude.
 The anarchical conditions and the primitive state of communications made their travels hazardous.
 The people were suspicious of the surveyors and often resisted them by force.
 Once he almost got killed by the so-called sannyasis.
 All these are amply attested by his Journal kept by him during his survey of the Ganges and the Brahmaputra.

 Rennell never fully recovered from the severe wound which he had received in 1766 in an encounter with the sannyasis.
 He had also contracted malaria from which he used to intermittently suffer.
 After the completion of the Bengal survey his failing health must have induced him to retire as Major from the Company's service in 1777, serving it only for 13 years, on a pension of 600 pounds a year.
 While in India he had married in 1772 Jane Thackeray, a great aunt of the novelist.
 The remaining 53 years of his life were spent in London and were devoted to geographical research chiefly among the materials in the East India House.
 His most important works include the Bengal Atlas (1779), the Memoir of a map of Hindostan (1783), the Geographical system of Herodotus (1800), the Comparative geography of West Asia (1831), and important studies on the geography of northern Africa ' in introductions to the Travels of Mungo Park and of Hornemann.
 He also contributed papers to Archaeologia on the site of Babylon, the island of St Paul's shipwreck, on the topography of the plain of Troy (1814), on Xenophon's retreat (1816) and the landing place of Caesar in Britain.
-The Surveying Instruction included in this compilation, is also believed to have been written by Rennell.

 He was also a pioneer in the scientific studies of winds and ocean currents.
 Before all things Rennell was a sailor.
 He returned to his hydrographic work whenever he found an opportunity to do so.
 Thus on his long return voyage from India in 1777 round the Cape of Good Hope, he mapped 'the banks and currents at Lagullas'.
 It was published as the Chart of the Bank and the Current of Cape Lagullas in 1778.
 His biographer, Markham, considers this 'the very first contribution to the science of oceanography' and rightly calls him 'the father of oceanography'.
 As the leading authority on the ocean he was offered the post of First Hydrographer to the British admiralty, but he refused it, as he was of the opinion that the duties of that position would interfere unduly with his research activities.
 In 1781 he was elected Fellow of the Royal Society and he received the Copley Medal of that Society in 1791.
 In 1825 he received the Gold Medal of the Royal Society of Literature.
 In a sense Rennell was not only the father of Indian geography but also one of the earliest Anglo-Indian historians of India.
 While others' histories were descriptive Rennell's was graphic, his language being maps and charts.
 He was a great admirer of George Washington, the first President of the United States of America, whom he inscribed a copy of his Memoir of a Map of Hindostan.
 His reputation as a distinguished geographer was not confined to his native country alone.
 He was made a fellow of the Royal Societies of both London and Edinburgh, member of the Royal Institute of France, member of the Imperial Academy at St Petersburg as well as member of the Royal Society of Gottingen.
 Rennell died on 29 March 1830 at the age of 87 and was buried in Westminster Abbey.